RANCHU

 THE STANDARD

-The ranchu standard (first published in May 2011) is as follows:
+The ranchu standard (first published in 2011 and updated in 2016) is as follows:

-The fish should be bright and alert and well balanced.
-The body should not be elongated, with smooth contours and no sign of a dorsal fin.
-The caudal fin should be well divided between 1/3rd and 2/3rds of its length.
-The hood should be well developed in all three separate areas (cranial, infra-orbital and opercular), to give a pleasing appearance.
+The fish should be bright and alert.
+The body should be medium length with smooth contours and no sign of a dorsal fin.
+The caudal fin should be well divided, forked and held slightly above the horizontal.
+The hood should be well developed in all three areas i.e. cranial, infra-orbital, and opercular (see "Finnage and body plan" on our goldfish information page).

 Ideal profiles are illustrated below: